The Hidden Dangers of Poorly Formulated Skincare: When Profit Overshadows Safety

 Marketing vs. Morality: The Business of Skincare

-A highly successful businessman once told me, “Marie, you can literally crap in a box, and if you know how to market it, you’ll make a million dollars.”
+A highly successful businessman once said to me, “Marie, you can literally crap in a box, and if you know how to market it, you’ll make a million dollars.”
 Unfortunately, this mentality runs rampant in the skincare industry.
-Many companies will claim their products are the "best," not because they are formulated with safety and efficacy in mind, but because marketing and profit take precedence over consumer well-being.
+Many companies claim their products are "the best" not because they are formulated with safety in mind, but because marketing and profit take precedence over consumer well-being.

 A Commitment to Synergy and Safety

 Unlike many of these brands, our skincare philosophy is rooted in scientific integrity.
 Our formulations are designed to work in synergy with the human body, rather than against it.
-We create anti-inflammatory, bio-compatible products that support the skin's natural healing processes, rather than introducing unnecessary trauma.
+We create anti-inflammatory, bio-compatible products that support the skin's natural healing processes instead of introducing unnecessary trauma.

-In a recent case, we had to perform a custom clay treatment to extract deeply penetrated toxins left behind by an unsafe product.
+In a recent case, we performed a custom clay treatment to extract deeply penetrated toxins left behind by an unsafe product.
 The experience was unsettling, reinforcing the urgent need for proper formulation education within the industry.

 The Call for Change